Warren Buffett Two-List Rule: The 25/5 Priority System

 Step 6: Schedule a 90-day review

-The Two-List Method isn’t a permanent decision.
+The Warren Buffett two-list rule is not a permanent decision.
 Life changes, and opportunities appear and disappear.
 Block 30 minutes on your calendar for 90 days from today.

 At that review, ask: Are my top 5 still the right 5?
 Has anything on my avoid list become more urgent or relevant?
 Have I completed one of my top 5 and need to promote a deferred goal?